josephedradan/CSM_CIS_363_Enterprise_Data_Mgmt_w_MySQL_CRN_42508/Final Project/README.md

 _Description_

-A ghetto implementation of Amazon using django and MySQL made within 3 days.
+A terrible implementation of Amazon using django and MySQL made within 3 days.
+Within those days I learned django and integrated it with MySQL.
+On the third day, around 3 hours before the 5pm due date, I wrote _DB Project Phase 5 - Joseph Edradan.pdf_

 For more information about the project read the pdf files or just read _DB Project Phase 5 - Joseph Edradan.pdf_